memagsino/memagsino.github.io/03_teaching.md

 * Lauren Fox (2013): Markov Chains and the Ergodic Theorem
 * Christopher Osterman (2016): A Philosophical Enquiry of ZFC

-I am also mentoring a high school student, Nathan Richardson, for a capstone math project.
-He is writing a textbook on fractal analysis aimed at recreational mathematicians.
+I also mentored a high school student, June Richardson, for a capstone math project.
+They are writing a textbook on fractal analysis aimed at recreational mathematicians.
 I will ask permission to host it here when it is finished so stay tuned!